greg-barrett/instagram/README.md

 ![Profile Screenshot](profile.PNG)

-# Aim
+**Aim**
-The aim of this project was to create an app which would show case all the skills I have learnt after following The Odin Project.
+The aim of this project was to create an app which would showcase all the skills I have learnt by following The Odin Project.

-# Description
+**Description**
 This app is a clone of a popular website called instagram.
-If you haven't heard of Instagram you probably never will becuase my version is likely to eclipse it over the coming weeks.
+If you haven't heard of Instagram you probably never will because my version is likely to eclipse it over the coming weeks.
 Jokes aside...

-# Features
+**Features**
 - Users authenticate with either their email address or username and password
 - Users can update their personal information
 - Users can follow other users- without permission via AJAX requests